RobusGauli/mx.sh/README.md

 ## Learn more

  Below is the configuration template that is created when you run `mx template --session euler`.
-This will create a **json** configuration file in your directory where you ran the command called `mxconf.json`. `mx` looks for this file for managing your tmux sesssion.
+This will create a **json** configuration file called  `mxconf.json` in your directory where you ran the command . `mx` looks for this file for managing your tmux sesssion.

-You could use **yaml** instead of **json** for managing your configuration file by addin `--yaml` flag during template generation.
+You could use **yaml** instead of **json** for managing your configuration file by adding `--yaml` flag during template generation.
 ```sh
 mx template --yaml --session novaproject
 ```
 *However, you need to* `pip install pyyaml` *to enable yaml support.*

-**NOTE**:  The value of workdir is the path that where you ran `mx template`.
+**NOTE**:  The value of *workdir* is the path that where you ran `mx template`.
 For example, `mx template` command ran on `/home/euler/sessions` path.
  ```yaml
 {